wp-plugins/tpg-get-posts/trunk/readme.txt

 * byline - .tpg-byline-class
 * content - .tpg-content-class
 * metadata - .tpg-metadata-class
-* ul - tpg-ul-class,
+* ul - .tpg-ul-class

 With release 1.3.1, a custom stylesheet is supported so changes made in the custom style sheet are not lost with an upgrade

 = Can this plugin select by category? =

 Yes, multiple category_name(s) can be submitted.
 The base WordPress function get-posts accepts only a single category, but multiple category ids.
-So in the plugin, the category name is converted to the category id and the category_name parameter is blanked out and the post is requested by multiple ids.
+So in the plugin, the category name is converted to the category id and the cat parameter is blanked out and the post is requested by multiple ids.

 = Can I combine categories and tags? =